-- It is a device that, once fixed the course, enables the automatic boat steering. - The Grand Soleil 45' is equipped with an electro-hydraulic autopilot which consists of: a hydraulic cylinder, which directly controls the steering wheel; a control panel, near the cylinder; a hydraulic oil tank.
-Everything is located in the aft peak. - The switch enabling the autopilot electrical supply is located in the 12 Vdc electrical panel and is called AUTOPILOT (see page 51). - The autopilot controls are located in the autopilot control panel and are positioned according to the shipowner directions.
+- It is a device that, once fixed the course, enables the automatic boat steering. - The Grand Soleil 50' is equipped with an electro-mechanical autopilot, located in the port aft peak, which directly controls the steering wheel. - The switch enabling the autopilot electrical supply is located in the 12 Vdc electrical panel and is called AUTOPILOT (see page 54). - The autopilot controls are located in the autopilot control panel and are positioned according to the shipowner directions.

 - We remind you that when the autopilot is working, it makes the steering wheel move too.
 Therefore, be very careful not to get any part of your body, especially your hands, arms or clothes accidentally caught in the steering wheel spokes.
-Also pay attention to any object that could hamper the steering wheel rotation, as ropes, sheets, etc. - Do not force the steering wheel when the autopilot is working. - The autopilot hydraulic cylinder, if necessary, can be easily removed from the helm.
+Also pay attention to any object that could hamper the steering wheel rotation, as ropes, sheets, etc. - Do not force the steering wheel when the autopilot is working. - The connection between the autopilot and the steering wheel, if necessary, can be easily removed.